koajs/trace-influxdb/README.md

 })
 ```

-This will create a time series called `koa-trace.start`.
+This will create a time series called `trace.start`.
 Thus, it tracks each event as a separate series.
 You probably want to track the elapsed time.